Kahdeg-15520487/console_chat_agent/README.md

 ## Features

 - **OpenAI-Compatible API Support**: Works with OpenAI API or any compatible endpoint (like Ollama, LM Studio, etc.)
+- **Character Card Support**: Load AI personalities from PNG character cards or JSON files to customize behavior and responses
 - **Real-time Streaming**: Support for streaming responses with real-time text generation
 - **Tool Use Capabilities**: Built-in support for function calling with tools
 - **Multi-Engine Web Search**: Search the web using DuckDuckGo, Bing, or Google search engines with HTML parsing